gravitational/workshop/k8sprod.md

 ### Production Pattern: Pod Quotas

 One of important Kubernetes features is resource management.
-Kubernetes allows to configure CPU/RAM resource quotas for containers to ensure that no single container can starve the entire system.
+Kubernetes allows you to configure CPU/RAM resource quotas for containers to ensure that no single container can starve the entire system.

 Suppose we have a container that tends to hog memory: